 The latest admissions information for Dane Court

 Congratulations to all those students who worked hard and passed the Kent Test.
-If you would like to come to Dane Court, please put it down as your preferred choice on your Secondary Common Application Form.
-If your son/daughter has not passed the Kent Test and you would like to appeal for a place at Dane Court, you can do this from 1 March 2019 onwards.
-Appeal forms will be available on-line from Kent County Council.
-Unfortunately, you cannot appeal for a place before 1 March.
-Please make sure that you have lodged your appeal with Dane Court by 29 March 2019.
-Supporting documents can be sent to the school up to 2 weeks before the appeal date.
-Appeals are usually held in June or possibly earlier.
-The Appeal Panel Administrator will then notify you of the time and date of your appeal approximately a couple of weeks in advance of the hearing.
-The school cannot advise you about what can be included as part of your appeal, but you could discuss this with the headteacher of your child’s primary school if you are unsure.
-Please be aware that to be eligible to appeal, Dane Court must be named on your Secondary Common Application Form (SCAF).
-In March 2018, if your child has passed the Kent test and you applied for but were not offered a place at Dane Court, please complete the green Waiting List Request Form enclosed with your letter of 1 March and return it to the Admissions Team at Kent County Council by 15 March 2019.
-If there are any places available these will be allocated to children on the waiting list from 24 April 2019 onwards.
-If a place does not become available, your case can go to appeal if you submit an appeal form, together with any supporting documentation, directly to the school.
+If you would like to come to Dane Court, please put it down as your preferred choice on your Secondary Common Application Form to be submitted by 31st October 2019.
+You will receive your offer letter from Kent County Council on 2 March 2020 and if you are successful in gaining a place welcome packs will be sent out by the school around 4 March 2020.
+If your child has passed the Kent test and you applied for but were not offered a place at Dane Court, please complete the green Waiting List Request form enclosed with your letter of 2 March and return it to the Admissions Team at Kent County Council by 16 March 2020.
+If there are any places available these will be allocated to children on the waiting list from 22 April 2020 onwards.
+If a place does not become available your case can go to appeal if you submit an appeal form, together with any supporting documentation, directly to the school.
 The waiting list is maintained in order of the school’s oversubscription criteria.
-Information about waiting lists and how to appeal will be sent to you on 1 March by Kent County Council when you are told the outcome of your secondary school application.
+Information about waiting lists and how to appeal will be sent to you on 2 March by Kent County Council when you are told the outcome of your secondary school application.